redstone98/Redstone_Project/README.md

 -  To operate satellite ADCS (Attitude Determination and Control System), we need satellite orbit propagator and attitude controller.
 I used J2 perturbation model for orbit propagation and 3\-axis Reaction Wheels for attitude control (RS\-LL\-1 and RS\-LL\-2).
 -  The simulation using these two algorithms is performed in RS\-LL\-3, simulating 1\-orbit simulation pointing one ground point.
--  The detailed explanation of satellite Reaction wheel control algorim, which is momentum control by PID algorithm in Direction Cosine Matrix (Euler Angle), is described in RS\-HL\-5.
+-  The detailed explanation of satellite Reaction wheel control algorithm, which is momentum control by PID algorithm in Direction Cosine Matrix (Euler Angle), is described in RS\-HL\-5.

  **\[Application Algorithm Design\]**